-This tutorial is written for the full source of version 5.10.0 but any older or later version should work just as well if you have specific needs.
+This tutorial is written for the full source of version 5.10.1 (and works with 5.11.1 too) but any older or later version should work just as well if you have specific needs.

-It is fully possible to build only parts using the submodule specific packages, but this tutorial will not go into that.
+It is fully possible to build only parts using the split up Qt submodule sources packages, but this tutorial will not go into that at this time.

 - 11.12.2017 - Initial version for Qt 5.10 published

 - 27.12.2017 - Fix download links and size

 - 11.01.2018 - X11 can be used too